aredn/documentation/arednGettingStarted/node_status.rst

     Several link quality statistics can be displayed for different types of connections that are mentioned below.
 Before introducing those link types, here is a brief explanation of the link quality metrics that may be displayed.

-    - ``lq`` or Link Quality is your node's view of the percent of `OLSR (Optimized Link State Routing protocol) <https://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol>`_ packets received from the neighbor node.
+    - ``lq`` or Link Quality is your node's view of the percent of OLSR packets received from the neighbor node.
 These packets exchange mesh routing and advertised services information, and they include a sequence number that is used to identify missing packets.
-For example, if 7 of 10 packets sent by the neighbor were received, then the probability for a successful packet transmission from this neighbor is 7/10 = 0.7 = 70%.
+For example, if 7 of 10 packets sent by the neighbor were received, then the probability for a successful packet transmission from this neighbor is 7/10 = 0.7 = 70%. ``nlq`` or Neighbor Link Quality is the neighbor node's view of the percent of OLSR packets received from your node.

-    - ``nlq`` or Neighbor Link Quality is the neighbor node's view of the percent of :abbr:`OLSR (Optimized Link State Routing protocol)` packets received from your node.
+    - ``rx`` or receive success rate shows the percent of Babel packets received based on what was expected.

     - ``snr`` or Signal-to-Noise Ratio is expressed in decibels (dB).
-This metric only applies to RF links and represents the level of signal which is detected above the noise floor. *SNR* is shown for both sides of the radio link (:abbr:`snr (signal to noise ratio)` and :abbr:`n snr (neighbor signal to noise ratio)`).
+This metric only applies to RF links and represents the level of signal which is detected above the noise floor. *SNR* is shown for both sides of a radio link (:abbr:`snr (signal to noise ratio)` and :abbr:`n snr (neighbor signal to noise ratio)`).

     - ``errors`` is calculated as the moving average of (total sent packets) divided by (total sent packets plus retransmissions) and expressed as a percent.
 For example, if the node had to send every packet twice for it to be successfully received, the error rate would be 50%.
 An additional penalty is subtracted if the neighbor node is unpingable.